kubewarden/docs/docs/writing-policies/rust/04-write-validation-logic.md

     }
 }
 ```

 Walking through the code listing:

 - In line 2.
 Parse the incoming `payload` into a `ValidationRequest<Setting>` object.
 This automatically populates the `Settings` instance inside the `ValidationRequest` with the parameters provided by the user.
 - In line 10.
 Convert the Kubernetes raw JSON object embedded into the request into an instance of the
 [Pod struct](https://arnavion.github.io/k8s-openapi/v0.11.x/k8s_openapi/api/core/v1/struct.Pod.html)
 - In line 13.
-The request contains a Pod object, the code approves only the requests that don't have `metadata.name` equal to the hard-coded value `invalid-pod-name`
+The request has a Pod object, the code approves only the requests that don't have `metadata.name` equal to the hard-coded value `invalid-pod-name`
 - In line 36.
 The request doesn't contain a Pod object, hence the policy accepts the request.

-As you can see, the code is already doing a validation that resembles the one we want to implement.
+As you can see, the code is already doing a validation that resembles the one you want to implement.
-We just have to remove the hard-coded value and use the values provided by the user via the policy settings.
+You just have to remove the hard-coded value and use the values provided by the user via the policy settings.

 You can do by replacing the scaffolding `validate` function, in `src/lib.rs`, with this one: